mo-zhou/telehealth-demo/README.md

 This prototype is based from https://github.com/annthurium/virtual-waiting-room

+## main features ##

-simple log-in page with passport js virtual waiting room sms invite to add a 3rd party participant
+ * simple log-in page with passport js for patient / provider
+ * virtual waiting room for patient
+ * sms invite to add a 3rd party participant by entering their phone number

 ## Preparing the application